From Theory to Practice

 We are partnering with the Chartered Institute of Arbitrators (CIArb) and their local chapters to design a support programme in Zambia in 2018 that will boost training and certification in mediation skills among legal professionals.
 The programme will also widen the base of dispute resolution skills to those in other strategic sectors of society such as traditional authorities, faith community leaders and civil society organisations to extinguish the sparks of conflict at local community level before they escalate.

-Cambridge Governance Labs is facilitating a series of discussions which bring experts, practitioners, thought leaders and opinion shapers of all ages around serious global threats.
-The first in the series will address climate change and will take place in June 2018 at the University of Cambridge.
+Governance Labs is facilitating a series of discussions which bring together experts, practitioners, thought leaders and opinion shapers of all ages to better understand serious global threats.
+These discussions will be videoed and disseminated widely to audiences that have a role to play.
+The behaviour of these audiences will be tracked for evidence of behaviour change.
+The first in the series will address climate change and will take place in mid-2018 at the University of Cambridge.
 Further details will be announced.

 3. Strengthening the Link between Data and Good Governance